marcverhagen/cs217b/databases/assignment/README.md

 You can do this using your previous code for the Flask web server or the example solution that I will have handed out, but if you want you can do this with Streamlit.
 The instructions below are focused on using a Flask server.

-The Flask webserver should have three pages: one that presents a form that you can use to send a request to spaCy, one that shows the result, and one that list all results so far.
+The Flask webserver should have three pages: one that presents a form that you can use to send a request to spaCy, one that shows the result, and one that lists all results so far.
 The first page is a starter page that could look as follows.

 <img src="images/main-page.png" width="600">